Welcome, foolish mortals, to a post all about the iconic hitchhiking ghosts at Walt Disney World!

 There was actually another ghost who was supposed to be part of the original crew.
 The Hatbox Ghost was part of the first 2 days of the ride!
 It was a man who’s head would appear in the hatbox but after too much technical difficulty it was quietly removed.
 He eventually returned in 2015.

 Many think that the Ghost Host (the voice you hear throughout the attraction and tells you about the hitchhikers) is Vincent Price, but you would be mistaken.
 The voice actually belongs to Paul Frees who was the voice of the Pillsbury Doughboy…hehe.
+The ghost host is NOT one of the hitchhikers.

 And now you know some of our favorite secrets of these three lonesome ghosts.
 How many of these did you know?
 As you head into the ride, be sure to check out the witty wordplay on the tombstones before the attraction.
 You’ll likely find some things to chuckle about!

 The Haunted Mansion is a classic Disney attraction that is great for almost all ages.
 If you have little kids, they may find this right to be slightly spooky at times so keep that in mind when visiting the happiest place on Earth.
+You can get a complete run down of the attraction here.

 If you are traveling with toddlers, we have a full run down of the best rides in the Magic Kingdom for toddlers!